The Apprenticeship Hive

 If you’re interested in offering any of the standards on the list that aren't currently part of our portfolio, please let us know below.

 *These standards were announced in October.
-The revised assessment plan for Early Years Educator has been published for illustrative purposes, while the plan for Adult Care Worker is awaiting funding band confirmation.
+The revised assessment plan for Early Years Educator has been published for illustrative purposes, while the plan for Adult Care Worker has been published with a start date of 27 May 2026.

 Published assessment plans